Derivative of 1/x: Formula, Proof by First Principle

 $\dfrac{d}{dx}(f(x))$ $=\lim\limits_{h \to 0}\dfrac{f(x+h)-f(x)}{h}$

-This shows that the formula of the derivative of 1/x is -1/x2.
-This is obtained by the first principle of derivatives.
+This shows that the derivative of 1/x is -1/x2 and this is obtained by the first principle of derivatives.

 We know that the product rule of derivatives is $\frac{d}{dx}(fg)=f \frac{dg}{dx}+ g \frac{df}{dx}$.
 Using this rule, we will now find the derivative of 1/x.